onohiroaki/miniDST/README.md

 Originally triggered by Snowmass 2021 comminity planning study, but also useful for beginners who usually don't have plenty amount of knowledge of high energy physics and detector simulation.
 __These codes are under development.
 You can use them but your own risk.
 Your comments/ideas are welcome because this project is under discussion.__

-The full information of v0 mini-DST and v1 mini-DST are available under v0/ and v1/ directory.

-# Things need to be done / Things need to be discussed

-- Include isolated photon finder
-  - will discuss with Junping for the development
-- MCParticle should be MCParticlesSkimmed
-  - In next production?
-Validation samples produced with v02-01 only contain MCParticle
-- Simplify PandoraPFOs
-  - Only put single number on PID info?
-How to do it?
-- Simplify RecoMCTruthLink/MCTruthRecoLink.
-How to do it?
-- How to add number of tracks/clusters (at the event header? at the header of PandoraPFOs?)?
-- How to merge collections?

 # Introduction

 The purpose of mini-DST project is to provide a "minumum" set of data from fully-simulated (or SGV-based) MC samples.